 Eighteen years after the terrorist attacks of September 11, 2001 sparked the initial invasion of Afghanistan, West Point has moved beyond worrying about the distinct demands of counterterrorism, counterinsurgency, and nation building, and how the responses to these types of operations must shape the curriculum.
 The vision for the academic program released in June 2018, Educating Army Leaders, recognizes the reality that flows from America's strategic culture.
-As long as Americans see themselves as forward-engaged problem solvers with diverse global interests, "the roles, responsibilities, and missions of the Army [will] continually shift, requiring graduates to have deep disciplinary knowledge as well as the agility and imagination to work in a variety of venues and across any number of disciplines."23 But beyond reaffirming the importance of a broad liberal education that "teaches cadets how to think about problems in varied and adaptive ways as they learn to navigate and succeed in an increasingly complex world," West Point as an institution continues to lean forward with an emphasis on innovation, both by its faculty and its cadets.24 The curriculum increasingly emphasizes independent student research and an enhanced writing program, along with new threads that tie several courses together on the study of war, region-culture, and gender, sexuality, and respect.
-Moreover, West Point is now home to the Army Cyber Institute, and the academy more broadly supports cadets preparing to join the Army's new cyber branch.
-The capstone MX400 Officership Course is now formally embedded in the core curriculum and includes a new "Integrative Challenge" designed to give cadet teams complex problems to solve that depend on their ability to draw from across the academic program, and across other aspects of the West Point experience as well, just as they will be expected to do as military officers grappling with the complex challenges of an unpredictable future.25
+As long as Americans see themselves as forward-engaged problem solvers with diverse global interests, "the roles, responsibilities, and missions of the Army [will] continually shift, requiring graduates to have deep disciplinary knowledge as well as the agility and imagination to work in a variety of venues and across any number of disciplines."23 But beyond reaffirming the importance of a broad liberal education that "teaches cadets how to think about problems in varied and adaptive ways as they learn to navigate and succeed in an increasingly complex world," West Point as an institution continues to lean forward with an emphasis on innovation, both by its faculty and its cadets.
+The curriculum increasingly emphasizes independent student research and an enhanced

-23 USMA, Educating Army Leaders: Developing Intellect and Character to Navigate a Diverse and Dynamic World (West Point, NY: USMA, 2018), ii.
+USMA, Educating Army Leaders: Developing Intellect and Character to Navigate a Diverse and Dynamic World (West Point, NY: USMA, 2018), ii.

-24 USMA, Educating Army Leaders, 13.
+USMA, Educating Army Leaders, 13.